-In July 2019, the CFC Board of Directors authorized the allocation of fiscal year 2019 adjusted net income as follows: \$97 million to members in the form of patronage capital; \$71 million to the members' capital reserve and \$1 million to the cooperative educational fund.
-The amount of patronage capital allocated each year by CFC's Board of Directors is based on adjusted non-GAAP net income, which excludes the impact of derivative forward value gains (losses).
-We provide a reconciliation of our adjusted net income to our reported net income and an explanation of the adjustments below in "Non-GAAP Financial Measures."

-In July 2019, the CFC Board of Directors also authorized the retirement of patronage capital totaling \$63 million, consisting of \$48 million, which represented 50% of the patronage capital allocation for fiscal year 2019, and \$15 million, which represented the portion of the allocation from fiscal year 1994 net earnings that has been held for 25 years pursuant to the CFC Board of Directors policy.
-We expect to return the \$63 million to members in cash in the first quarter of fiscal year 2020.
-The remaining portion of the allocated amount will be retained by CFC for 25 years under guidelines adopted by the CFC Board of Directors in June 2009.
+In July 2019, the CFC Board of Directors authorized the allocation of net earnings for fiscal year 2019 as follows: \$97 million to members in the form of patronage capital, \$71 million to the members' capital reserve and \$1 million to the cooperative educational fund.
+In July 2019, the CFC Board of Directors also authorized the retirement of patronage capital totaling \$63 million, of which \$48 million represented 50% of the patronage capital allocation for fiscal year 2019 and \$15 million represented the portion of the allocation from net earnings for fiscal year 1994 that had been held for 25 years pursuant to the CFC Board of Directors' policy.
+This amount was returned to members in cash in September 2019.
+The remaining portion of the patronage capital allocation for fiscal year 2019 will be retained by CFC for 25 years pursuant to the guidelines adopted by the CFC Board of Directors in June 2009.